What do the measurements with the intensity probe look like?

 • Requires an anechoic chamber (high infrastructure costs, high testing costs)

-• Lack of representation of actual working conditions
+• No representation of real operating conditions

 • Often impossible for large machines